-In order to apply for admission to the Graduate School, an applicant must supply three electronic letters of recommendation.
+Three letters of recommendation are required.
 The letters must be written in English and come from faculty members or other individuals well acquainted with the applicant's academic work.

-Applicants to the Woodrow Wilson School M.P.A. and M.P.P. programs must have one professional letter in addition to one academic reference letter.
+Applicants to The Princeton School of Public and International Affairs M.P.A. and M.P.P. programs must have one professional letter in addition to one academic reference letter.
 The third letter should come from a faculty member, administrator, or professional who can comment on commitment to public service.

 For applicants to the Master in Finance degree program, three letters are required, however, the department will accept one of the letters from a current or former employer.

-The letters of recommendation must be submitted using our electronic recommendation service as part of the admission application.
+The letters of recommendation are submitted using our electronic recommendation service.
 The applicant will be required to register the recommenders' email addresses within the application.
 Recommenders will then receive an email with directions on how to proceed.
 We suggest registering recommenders as early as possible to allow sufficient time for them to submit their letters of recommendation.
 An application does not need to be submitted in order to register recommenders.
 Please do not wait to submit an application because of pending letters.

 We do allow recommenders to send via Interfolio, however, at this time we suggest you enter the recommender's email address and have your recommenders submit their letters directly to your application as we are working out the details in our new application.